 1) Lookalike targeting for prospecting

 - Facebook Lookalike audiences

 Act – encourage interaction, generate leads

-2) Automated prompts with content to encourage
+2) Automated prompts with content to encourage interaction

-When you attract new audience to your site through inbound marketing techniques like blogging, AdWords or social media, encouraging your audience to interact and stay on the site is a challenge.
+When you attract new audiences to your site through inbound marketing techniques like blogging, Google Ads, or social media, encouraging your audience to interact and stay on the site is a challenge.

 Here we can use automation to recommend further interaction based on content they may be reading – like on a blog, for example: